Are you ready to meet your Newborn but don’t know what to expect from Postpartum?

 - As you all know, once the baby is born, your postpartum bleeding will stick around for a couple of weeks.
 The smell of your discharge will be pretty strong and noticeable.
 But after talking openly about it to my husband and other moms, I figured that you are actually the only one who will notice the smell.
 No one else will.
 My midwife told me once that mothers have a much stronger sense of smell right after birth in order to smell their baby’s needs and also to form a stronger bond.
-So don’t worry about it, but still try to keep it clean by showering daily and using water to clean yourself after peeing.

 8. Your Vagina Is Going To Be Swollen

-Like I already mentioned, due to my almost 11 lbs sunshine, my vagina suffered a second degree tearing.
+Like I already mentioned, due to my almost 11 lbs sunshine, my vagina suffered a second-degree tearing.
 For some reason, the nurses didn’t provide me with any cooling pads after birth so my lady parts got extremely swollen.
 And with swollen I mean my vagina suddenly felt like testicles.

 Obviously, I am not a professional so I have no idea if that is going to happen to everyone after a tear or even without one.
 I just know that a swollen vagina is no fun.
 It hurts really bad and I wasn’t able to walk or sit without pain or at least a strong discomfort for a couple of weeks.